 Comments of the Statutory Finance Officer

 This report requests a total budget of £200k to fund the remediation works that are necessary to progress the playground refurbishment.
-Of this £61k is to be funded through S.106 agreements as outlined within the report.
-The remaining £139k is forecast to be funded by potential borrowing costs which could affect the Council’s revenue budget by approximately £6k per annum
+Of this £61k is to be funded through S.106 agreements, as outlined within the report, with the remaining £139k to be funded through potential borrowing at a cost to the revenue budget of approximately £6k per annum.

 Comments of the Monitoring Officer